Security+ Certification Training and Boot Camp SYO-501

 What are the pre-requirements for earning the Security+?

 While there are no mandatory pre-requirements to taking the Security+ exam, it’s highly suggested that students have at least 2 years experience working in network administration (with a focus on information security) in addition to the Network+ certification.
 Click here for more information.

-The job market has never looked better for those who are certified in IT security, and in 2017 alone, over 27,000 jobs listed the Security+ as a hard requirement.
+The job market has never looked better for those who are certified in IT security.
 Earning the Security+ can open open up a wide variety of job opportunities and the cert is often used as a resume filter in HR departments, even if it’s not listed as a requirement.
 Click here for more information about the job outlook and opportunities available to Security+ Boot Camp grads.

 The Security+ performance based questions come in a variety of formats and require students to perform a specific task or solve a problem in a simulated environment.
 These questions are more involved than the standard multiple choice, fill in the blank, and drag and drop questions.

-Whether you choose to take your training course in-person or online, you will have access to the same resources and training materials as all other student enrolled in the course.
+Whether you choose to take your training course in-person or online, you will have access to the same content and training materials as all other student enrolled in the course.
+If you take your training online, you’ll have access to additional features, such as recorded replays of your daily lessons and an Exam Pass Guarantee.
 You can rest assured that the class will be effective, regardless of the training modality you select.

-InfoSec Institute’s Security+ boot camp has the highest first time pass rate in the industry — 93%!
-If you choose to take the course online, you will also receive our Exam Pass Guarantee.
+Infosec’s Security+ Boot Camp has the highest first time pass rate in the industry — 93%!
+If you choose to take the course in our popular live online format, you will also receive an Exam Pass Guarantee.
 This means if you don’t pass the exam on the first attempt, we’ll pay for your second exam FREE!